ACM India Outstanding Contribution to Computing Education Award - How to Nominate

 - The award will consist of a plaque and a prize of ₹7 lakhs.

-- The award ceremony will be held during ACM India Compute conference (focused on Computing Education) in December 2020, where the awardee will be expected to deliver a talk on their contribution.
-The costs for the travel and stay will be borne by ACM India.
+- The award ceremony will be held during ACM India Annual Event in February 2022.
+The awardee will be expected to deliver a talk on their contribution at the COMPUTE conference (focused on Computing Education) in November 2021, most likely virtually.

 - In the steady state, we plan to follow the above timelines each year, with any adjustments based on the learnings from the previous years.